 Hoping to get promoted?
 Karan Kapoor always had big plans for his future, though not even he thought they’d lead him to one of the Big Four global accounting and consulting firms.
-But that’s exactly what happened after he studied a Bachelor of Accounting with Charles Sturt University.
+But that’s exactly what happened after he got promoted through study with a Bachelor of Accounting with Charles Sturt University.

 At home in India, Karan was researching international study options – the first and most valuable step is his career plan.
 There were three unis on Karan’s radar, but it was Charles Sturt that captured his interest.